krlawrence/graph/README.md

 The first edition is still available.
 To view it in a browser (HTML format) click [here](http://kelvinlawrence.net/book/PracticalGremlin.html) or for a PDF version click [here](http://kelvinlawrence.net/book/PracticalGremlin.pdf).
 These versions are not typically updated anymore.
 You will find other formats including MOBI, EPUB and XML (Docbook) in the [releases](https://github.com/krlawrence/graph/releases)  section.
 The PDF version is currently the "official" version.
 It has a better table of contents, page numbers, and some better formatting.

 ### LATEST NEWS

+- [Oct-22-2025] Generated 1.0 of the Air Routes dataset.
 - [Jul-17-2024] Auto-published the book via GitHub Actions as changes arrive to the 'main' branch.
 - [Sep-23-2023] Work has started on a second edition of the book!
 See the note below for more details.
 - [Sep-22-2023] Added a script to the sample-data folder for producing Cypher versions of the air-routes data.
-- [Aug-29-2022] Updated versions of the sample data and corresponding demo apps have been uploaded.

 ### Work has begun on the second edition!